 The District may offer additional work assignments to employees based on available funding.
 These assignments are hourly, and employees are only paid for the actual time worked.
-No time is paid for District closures, holidays or employee absences for sick or vacation time.
-Additional work assignments include but are not limited to Summer School, after school, credit recovery, or tutoring programs.
-Employee pay rate is negotiated based on each employees union.
+No time is paid for District closures, holidays or employee

 The District may offer additional stipend payments to employees based on available funds.
 Employees must complete all the activities outlined in the stipend, then will receive one lump sum payment for completion of the activates.
 The District reserves the right to not pay stipends if the employee does not complete the activities.